-- 1 can light coconut milk
+- 1 13.5-ounce can full-fat coconut milk

 - 1 medium bell pepper any color, or 6-8 mini peppers, thinly sliced

-- ¼ pound sugar snap peas or snow peas halved
+- ¼ pound sugar snap peas or snow peas halved on a diagonal

-- 1/2 cup toasted salted cashews
+- ½ cup toasted salted cashews

 Top, tail and peel the onion.
 Cut in half through top and stem ends and slice into thin wedges.

-- Add garlic-spice mixture to onions and stir to combine.
-Cook for 1-2 minutes stirring continuously, or until very fragrant.
+Add the garlic, ginger, lemongrass, curry paste, curry powder, turmeric, sugar and salt and stir to combine.
+Cook for 1-2 minutes more stirring continuously until nice and fragrant.

 Return mixture to a medium simmer and cook one minute (don't stir), then cover tightly and turn off heat.
-Allow to sit for 10 minutes then remove cover and serve over jasmine rice.
-Garnish with a dusting of Garam Masala and a scatter of the herbs and cashews.
+Allow to sit for 10 minutes then remove cover.
+Taste and add more salt and pepper, if needed.